 Most often used in tarts and pastries, it is possibly best known as the filling for a Bakewell Tart.
 But while it sounds super-sophisticated and tricky by name, this almond-cream sponge is actually very simple to make.

 In addition to these Frangipane Mince Pies and our rather epic Bakewell Tart, Gluten Free Alchemist also offers a delicious recipe for Cherry Frangipane Tart which we make every year during British cherry season.
+And an incredible Pear Frangipane Tart with Berry-Poached Pears.
 The recipe shared here has been updated from its original 2014 posting to give an improved (and more generous) Frangipane recipe.

 Can I use the recipe to make individual Frangipane Mince Pies instead of a big tart?